- 20th century politics

 If you cannot locate a record it could be that:

 - the record is in an index only.
-Some names appear in indexes but not records.
+Some names appear in indexes but there is no card.
 The indexes are in BT 377/1-6 and BT 377/ 8-27 and can be viewed at the National Archives at Kew

 - the record is of a seaman born less than 100 years ago - you will need to complete a Freedom of Information request form to view this category of record